IT21803666/Sales-Insights-Data-Analysis-Project/README.md

 ### Tools and Techniques used

-Data analysis was done through MySQ, whereas Data Cleaning and ETL using PowerQuery Editor.
+Data analysis was done through MySQL, whereas Data Cleaning and ETL using PowerQuery Editor.
 Started off with data modelling by mapping the entities which eventually created a star schema with fact table been the sales transactions and the rest been dimension tables.
+The sales analysis dashboard was created using Power Bi, allowing dashboard to be accessed using the mobile as well.

+### Analysis

+The Sales Analysis dashboard allows the stakeholders to choose a year and a month (optional) to futher analyze information such as revenue, sales quantity, revenue by market, sales quantity by market, top 5 customers as well as products and also the revenue trend.